Visual-auditory Extrinsic Contact Estimation: Methodology

 The premise of our approach is that, while audio signatures vary across specific object interactions, they share consistent patterns that reflect the underlying contact geometry.
 A model trained on such data can learn to generalize by ignoring object-specific details and focusing on features indicative of contact type.
 For instance, point or line contacts tend to produce higher-pressure interactions, resulting in sharper, high-frequency sounds.
 In contrast, patch contacts generate a more diffuse sounds resembling white noise, with energy spread across a wider frequency range due to a larger contact area.
-A brief illustrative case study is provided in Appendix \ref{appendix:psd} using power spectral analysis.

 \textbf{Model Architecture:} For visual-auditory extrinsic contact estimation, our model architecture builds on the UNet architecture~\cite{unet} as illustrated in Figure~\ref{fig:overview}(b).
 The model consists of three streams of UNet encoders, each processing different streams of data.
 The first stream encodes a cropped depth image of the object at a reference frame.
 The second stream encodes a depth image and an optical flow image at the current frame, which are cropped around the projected end-effector pixel coordinates and stacked along the channel dimension.
 The third stream encodes an image of a log-mel spectrogram from a 1s long audio waveform sampled at 44.1 kHz.
 All input images are of shape $256 \times 256$ and the 7-DoF robot pose is fused at the bottleneck of the UNet.